HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 3. Summarize your ideal reader + dream client.

-4. Write down your biz + brand goals.
+4. Write down your business + brand goals.

 - Your objectives.
 I LOVE writing out objectives!
-Write down at least 5 measurable, achievable objectives for your blog/business for the next 6-12 months.
+Write down at least 5 measurable, achievable objectives for your business for the next 6-12 months.
 And be specific dag nabbit!
-Examples of measurable objectives include: gain at least 20+ new e-mail subscribers a week, increase your blog traffic by 15% a month, etc.
+Examples of measurable objectives include: gain at least 20+ new e-mail subscribers a week, increase your website traffic by 15% a month, etc.

 - Your plan to take over the world.
 Or at least, to expand your blog/business.
 What are the crazy hopes and dreams that you have over the next 5+ years for your business?
 Would you like to branch out in your business to another area of expertise?
 Do you want to hire employees?
 Do you want to start selling products?
 Do you want to go global?
 Do you want to become like Dr. Evil and build a giant laser?